 This guide will help you understand what an annual review is; how an annual review should be conducted and how you can ensure you’re an integral part of the annual review meeting.Understanding annual reviews (pdf 136.39kb)

 Disabled Student Allowance (DSA) - For students with a vision impairment

 This document walks through the steps you may wish to follow when beginning a new course at university or college at Higher Education (HE) level.
 Your actual journey may not take this exact pathway, but the guide mentions the key people you’ll need to liaise with to get assistance in place and prevent potential barriers to your educational experience.Disability student allowance (pdf 242.02kb)

 Examination board resource

-This document details some of the common issues of concern during this stressful period.
-It outlines who is responsible for your examination concessions, what types of concessions you could be entitled to and what your educational provider may be able to also offer to make your examinations as problem free as possible.
+This document details some of the common concerns during what can be a stressful period.
+It outlines who is responsible for your exam concessions, what types of concessions you may be entitled to and what your educational provider may be able to also offer to make your exams go as smoothly as possible.

 Jargon busting: common phrases in special educational needs